Danr17/k8s_playground/flagger_canaryDep_contour/README.md

 daemonset.apps/envoy created
 ```

-deploy Contour and an Envoy daemonset in the projectcontour namespace, see the results:
+That deploys Contour and an Envoy daemonset in the projectcontour namespace:

 ```bash
 $ kubectl get all -n projectcontour